getreu/tp-note/docs/source/tpnote--manpage.md

     with the **\--debug** option to have an effect.
 Note, that debug level '`error`' conditions will always trigger popup messages, regardless of **\--popup** and **\--debug** (unless '`--debug off`').
-Popup alert windows are queued and will never interrupt _Tp-note_.
+Popup alert windows are queued and will never interrupt _Tp-Note_.
 To better associate a particular action with its log events, read through all upcoming popup alert windows until they fail to appear.